emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player. ✔️

 ***
-## FlixWatch
+## PressPlay
 ### Score: 15/26
 1. Streams load very fast. ✔️
-1. Has 1080p and can be lowered. ✔️
+1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
+1. Good for new content, but struggles to find older stuff. ⚠️
-1. 9 servers, but you have to select them in sites setting rather than player. ❌
+1. Has 4 servers, but does not auto-switch if ones fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. Site is Autoembed clone so its nice. ✔️
+1. UI is decent but has room for improvement. ⚠️
-1. Has built in subs for most content and allows adjustments. ✔️
+1. Has built in subs for most content + allows adjustments or adding own. ✔️
 1. Has movies, shows and anime. ✔️
-1. Has watch lists and you can login to sync them across devices. ✔️
+1. Site does have watch lists, and you can login to sync them across devices. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Has sorting options and some collections, but overall content discovery tools could be added / improved. ⚠️
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site works well, but doesn't look too great on mobile. ⚠️
 1. Site does not have a custom player. ❌

 ***
-## zmov
+## CorsFlix
 ### Score: 15/26
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
-1. Has 12 english servers + 5 non eng, but does not auto-switch if one fails. ⚠️
+1. Has 26 english servers and 6 non eng, but does not auto-switch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. Sites UI and player are good, site feels modern. ✔️
+1. Sites UI is alright but has room for improvement. ⚠️
-1. Has built in subs for most content and allows adjustments. ✔️
+1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has watch lists and continue watching, but you can't sync them across devices. ⚠️
+1. Site has watch lists, but you can't sync them across devices. ⚠️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks okay but buffers sometimes on mobile. ⚠️
+1. Looks good but is slow to load on mobile. ⚠️
-1. Site does not have a custom player. ❌

-***
-## Qstream
-### Score: 15/26
-1. Sources take some time to load. ❌
-1. Content is 1080p, but it cannot be lowered. ⚠️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 4 servers and does autoswitch if one fails. ✔️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels modern and unique. ✔️
-1. Has built in subtitles for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has watch lists and continue watching, but you cannot be synced across devices. ⚠️
-1. Site gives recommendations on each movies page, but is otherwise lacking content discoverability. ⚠️
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***